Professional edition active

 Depth of skin injury:

-• Superficial (formerly 1st-degree burns): Involving the epidermis only
+• Superficial (formerly called 1st-degree burns): Involving the epidermis only

-• Partial-thickness (formerly 2nd-degree burns): Extending into the dermis
+• Partial-thickness (formerly called 2nd-degree burns): Extending into the dermis

-• Full-thickness (formerly 3rd-degree burns): Destroying the entire skin
+• Full-thickness (formerly called 3rd-degree burns): Destroying the entire skin

-Estimate the size of burn, expressed as percentage of total body surface area of partial-thickness and full-thickness burns (see figure [A] Rule of nines [for adults] and [B] Lund-Browder chart [for children]).
+For partial-thickness and full-thickness burns, estimate and document the size of burn, expressed as percentage of total body surface area (see figure [A] Rule of nines [for adults] and [B] Lund-Browder chart [for children]).

 Positioning for Debriding and Dressing a Burn